-For students to practise and develop their language and skills or catch up on a class they have missed.
+For students to practice and develop their language and skills or catch up on a class they have missed.

-- Look again: students can review the language from every lesson. - Practice: students can develop their skills with extra Reading, Writing, Listening, and Speaking practice. - Check your progress: students can test themselves on the main language from the lesson and get instant feedback, and try an extra challenge. - Interactive video to practise the language from the Practical English lessons. - Sound Bank videos to learn and practise pronunciation of English sounds. - Resources: All Student's Book audio, video, scripts, wordlists, dyslexia-friendly texts, and CEFR Language Portfolio.
+- Look again: Students can review the language from every lesson. - Practice: Students can develop their skills with extra Reading, Writing, Listening, and Speaking practice. - Check your progress: Students can test themselves on the main language from the lesson and get instant feedback, and try an extra challenge. - Interactive video to practice the language from the Practical English lessons. - Sound Bank videos to learn and practice pronunciation of English sounds. - Resources: All Student Book audio, video, scripts, and CEFR mapping documents.

-Workbook -
+Workbook.